cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - add cabview controls ODOMETER_UP and ODOMETER_DOWN
 - tentative fix for ORNYMG bug preventing scripts to run
 - Improvements in sky color and in other environment areas, by DR-Aeronautics
-- NEW: cleanup of Diesel Locomotive Info HUD when loco with more than one engine
-- NEW: fix warnings on SkyShader.fx and improve starlight, by DR-Aeronautics
+- NEW: Container management, see http://www.elvastower.com/forums/index.php?/topic/36162-container-management/ , with the support of Laci1959, QJ-6811, Aldarion, David Rowe and twpol

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.